-Q. Student Conduct Appeals
+R. Student Conduct Appeals

-An appeal is a review of the record of the original investigation, finding of responsibility, sanctions assigned, and/or hearing procedures.
+An appeal is a review of the original hearing, not a new hearing.
 The Appeal Request process serves as a procedural safeguard for the student(s) involved.
-The complainant(s), accused student(s), or president of an accused student organization may request that the decision reached or sanction(s) imposed by a student conduct body be reviewed, according to the grounds described below.
+The complainant(s), respondent(s), or president of a respondent organization may request that the decision reached or sanction(s) imposed by a hearing body be reviewed, according to the grounds described below.